-The e-Government program under this section deals with enhancing the internal functioning of the public sector.
-That includes:
+The e-Government program under this section deals with enhancing the internal functioning of the public sector, which includes:

 Connecting Citizens: e-Citizens and e-Services

-It is about the relationship between the government and its citizens.
+It concerns how the government interacts with its people.
 Citizens mean voters or stakeholders, basically consumers using the benefits of public service.
 The change in processes needs to get integrated into these initiatives.
 However, they also include a broader remit.